sunitparekh/sunitblog/data/sunitblog/posts/test-structure.md

 description: On every project question comes up, what kind of test we should write? what is the right level? how much?
 ---

 Always on every project question comes up, What kind of test we should write?
 What is the right level?
 How much?

 ### My guideline for automated tests?

-1. **It should be fast.** definition of fast itself is debatable.
-Team should decide collectively, what is the acceptable time for test suite to run? and define it for all test suites (unit, integration, acceptance).
+1. **It should be fast.** definition of fast is debatable.
+Team should decide collectively, what is the acceptable time for test suite to run and define it for all test suites unit, integration and acceptance.
 Some guideline on deciding the time,
     1. How frequently your team check-ins the code (remote push)?
 In case of 2-3 times a day, 10 min is acceptable.
 However if 20 times a day, 10 min is not acceptable.
 I need faster test suite.
 Remember making test run 1 min faster, can save 1000 minutes collectively across team.
     2. How much time is acceptable to roll-out critical bug fix in production?
 Which means all your CI pipeline should run within 'n' min, including builds, tests etc. Lower is better, but don't kill yourself in getting tests faster and faster, be pragmatic.
 In most of the projects upto 30 min is acceptable time for check-in to deployment.
     3. One of the easy way to make test suite complete faster is to run them in parallel.